whitneyburton/portfolios/students/1511/nick-weiland/20160121-nick-weiland-m1.markdown

 ## Individual

 ### Your Mission
-I'm eager to ensure my life's work revolves around tasks that are both intellectually challenging and purposeful.
+I want to do work that is consistently challenging and purposeful.

-Coming into Turing, I was of the mindset that I would only be a programmer for a short time after graduation--I thought having programming skills would allow me to have a unique technical perspective, in combination with a people-focused background, that would facilitate access to interesting opportunities in business dev and management and that I would quickly pivot towards these opportunities.
-Now, just six weeks later, I find myself so engrossed with the tasks we are working on that for the first time I feel comfortable entertaining the idea that I could dedicate my time to one thing over a long period of time and be happy.
+Coming into Turing, I figured I'd only be a programmer for a short time after graduation--I thought having programming skills would allow me to have a unique technical perspective, in combination with a people-focused background, that would facilitate access to more interesting opportunities.
+Now, just six weeks later, I find myself so engaged with the tasks we are working on that for the first time I feel comfortable entertaining the idea that I could dedicate my time to one thing over a long period of time and be happy.

 My mission is to maintain my excitement working with code, produce useful programs, and eventually find a way to use the skills I develop to improve my community.

 ### End of Module Assessment

-**Challenge: <>**
+**Challenge: Multipliers**

-Assessed By:
+Assessed By: Lovisa

 Result: